oliviergimenez/Bayesian_Workshop/README.md

    + Mention that besides `Jags`, `Stan` and `Nimble`, there are other software options to fit models in the Bayesian framework that do not need coding.
 Check out the [CRAN Task View: Bayesian Inference](https://cran.r-project.org/web/views/Bayesian.html).
    + Mention the availability of free Bayesian books: [here](https://www.bookdown.org/home/tags/bayesian/) and Gelman BDA [there](http://www.stat.columbia.edu/~gelman/book/).
    + Add a plot with several lines from posterior distribution of regression parameters to a plot of mean response function of a covariate; then get the credible interval on the prediction.
-   + R 4.0 no longer converts automatically chains of characters in factors when reading file; this causes a problem in the plant example on GLMM, add an extra step for factor conversion.
+   + R 4.0 no longer converts automatically chains of characters in factors when reading file; while it is a good thing, this causes a problem in the plant example on GLMM with older R versions; just need to add an extra step for converting the Sp column into a factor (Sp <- as.factor(Sp)).
    + Say more on prior predictive checks.
    + Say something about confidence, credible and HPD intervals.
    + Add another Metropolis example, with adaptation, with the beta-binomial example, and discuss several levels of acceptance.